Pet-projects/real-angular-rooms/README.md

 The build process can be summarized as:
 - A developer checks code into GitHub
 - Travis spawns a VM and clones the new code
-- It then runs the scripts mentioned in the configurations file which:
+- It then runs the scripts mentioned in the configuration file which:
-    - Install Couchbase
+    - Installs Couchbase
     - Setups the database
     - Installs the NPM dependencies
     - Starts the services
-- After all the configuration has been done it then runs all the tests
+- It runs all the tests

 #Conslusion